 “We could look into [hydropower] pumping stations to store potential energy in the form of water, alongside the use of photovoltaic panels,” says Carlos Fernández.
 For these and other alternatives, it is essential to expand and diversify the sources of financing, which he says are still limited.
 He proposes seeking external financiers that, currently, Bolivia is “not exploiting to the maximum”.

-Major challenges for solar
+Major challenges for solar power in Bolivia

 The satisfaction with the performance of the Oruro plant, as well as the optimism for installing similar projects, contrasts with the size of the challenge Bolivia has set itself in its commitments to move away from a reliance on hydrocarbons – a challenge that means replacing the majority of the 30.59 million barrels of oil equivalent of useful energy that fossil fuels are expected to provide in Bolivia by 2040, according to a WWF Bolivia evaluation.